bbauska/Coursera-Bootstrap/readme.md

 rendering of that file immediately updates and see Bootstrap already in action on the page.

-Right now, you\'ll see that your page is using Times New Roman to render all the content.
+Right now, you&apos;ll see that your page is using Times New Roman to render all the content.

 The moment I save the web page, you notice that the fonts being used on